Find Trade Colleges

 $98,295 Avg Student Debt

-By the time they get their degree, students from this school have racked up an average of $98,295 in student loans.
-For those students on a 10-year repayment plan, the average payment due each month is around $1,046.
+On average, students take out $98,295 in loans while pursuing their degree.
+If you borrow this amount, expect your monthly student loan payment to be around $1,046, assuming you are on a 10-year repayment plan.
 During the early years of their career, Howard graduates make an average of $50,572 annually.
 Around 73% of those degree recipients were women.

 #5